This piece was updated on April 27

 WHY HE MIGHT LOSE

 Bloody conflict with far-left Shining Path terrorist group in the 1980s and 1990s left Peru with deep scars and a lasting stigma against leftist political projects.
-His extreme views – he has said Venezuela’s government is democratic – are likely to scare many voters.
+He has made statements – like that Venezuela’s government is democratic – that could scare many voters.

 WHO SUPPORTS HIM

-Castillo has support from anti-establishment voters mainly from Peru’s rural areas.
+Castillo has support from anti-establishment voters across the country, but largely from Peru’s rural highlands.
 In the south, he was able to peel off votes from leftist competitors Verónika Mendoza and Yohny Lescano.
 He has garnered support among teachers, one of Peru’s biggest professions, who number at half a million nationwide.
 Supporting education is a key part of his platform – Castillo has even taken to carrying around a large pencil (also his party’s symbol) on the campaign trail.

 WHAT HE WOULD DO

 A critic of what he has dubbed Peru’s “neoliberal” economic model, Castillo has stated he would promote an “economy for the people with markets,” which would likely follow protectionist policies.
-He plans to nationalize several strategic industries, including hydropower, oil and gas, and mining, and he wants to spend 10% of GDP on both education and healthcare.
+On April 22, Castillo walked back recent promises to nationalize several strategic industries, including hydropower, oil and gas, and mining, and he wants to spend 10% of GDP on both education and healthcare.
 Castillo has stated he will rewrite the constitution, vowing to dissolve Congress if it opposes this process.
 A social conservative, he opposes legalizing gay marriage, abortion or euthanasia.

 45, former congresswoman